apache/ignite-3/DEVNOTES.md

 ### How to launch multiple nodes on the same machine

 The easiest way to start as many nodes as you want is to use the docker-compose file located in the `packaging/docker` directory.
-If you want to start nodes manually, you can use the following commands:
+If instead you want to start nodes manually, you can use the following commands:

 ```shell
 ./gradlew clean allDistZip